Hypnos-Labs/fuzion_registry_beta/README.md

     "name": "Juno Network",
     // Display name of the token
     "token_symbol": "JUNO",
-    // Token Denom (This must match EXACTLY what is on chain!)
+    // Token Denom (If this is an IBC denom, use the IBC hash: ibc/AB123...)
     "token_denom": "ujuno",
     // Token Decimals (typically 6)
     "decimals": 6,